Stellenausschreibungen des Deutschen Meeresmuseums

 Job requirements:

-- PhD or Msc in biology, physics, or related discipline.
+• PhD or MSc in ecology, biology, bioinformatics, or related discipline.

-- Knowledge in R for the analysis of acoustic data.
+• Knowledge in R and/or MATLAB for the analysis of acoustic data.

 Desired requirements: